entropia64x/neoquestII/README.md

 8448488888888888444444444444477744444444444444774771117777777777777777777777777744447711
 ```

-**Inside Ramtor's Tower:** from the first location to somewhere near Ramtor.
+From 1 unit below below Ramtor's Tower to somewhere near Ramtor.

 Start at level 19 and finish at level 20.